Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 This could be as subtle as observing your dog struggling to stand up from lying down or having begun walking with a stiff, disjointed motion.

-Your pup’s pain may manifest as a reluctance to jump into the car or climb stairs.
-Your dog may display visible discomfort with being picked up or touched.
+Your pup’s pain may manifest as a reluctance to jump into the car or climb stairs and display visible discomfort when picked up or touched.

 As the pain worsens or intensifies, a dog may show more easily notable signals.